zwxu064/MPLayers/README.md

 **Deep Semantic Segmentation**

   - Dataset: Download Berkeley benchmark and PASCAL VOC 2012 using the scripts from ["./data/"](https://github.com/meng-tang/rloss.git), put the merged datasets as "./datasets/pascal_scribble" (although ours is for fully-supervised learning).
-    It should contains folders such as "ImageSets", "JPEGImages", "SegmentationClassAug", etc.
+    It should contain folders such as "ImageSets", "JPEGImages", "SegmentationClassAug", etc.

   - Ensure folders of "datasets", "experiments", and "pretrained" exist.
     Then, download [our models](https://1drv.ms/u/s!AngC1-tRlyPMgRx6ahmhqxqJDf65?e=UQRUBN) and stored in each subfolder, e.g., "pretrained/TRWP/model.pth.tar".